pyomeca/bioptim/README.md

 |  Code coverage | [![codecov](https://codecov.io/gh/pyomeca/BiorbdOptim/branch/master/graph/badge.svg)](https://codecov.io/gh/pyomeca/BiorbdOptim) |

 # How to install
-The way to install BiorbdOptim on your computer is to installing from the sources.
+The way to install BiorbdOptim on your computer is to install from the sources.

 ## Installing from the sources
 You simply have to download the source, navigate to the root folder and (assuming your conda environment is loaded if needed) type the following command :